cnnlabs/injectorjs/README.md

 #### Requirements

 - jquery 1.12.3
+- node v6.6.0
 - the client must define `window.FAI.bundleHost`
-- the client must define `window.FAI.WebpackAssets`
+- the client should define a `window.FAI.WebpackAssets` if they are not hosting a manifest.json on a CDN.
-- if you are adding event listeners, then you must resolve the footer
+- if you are adding a footer deferred object to activate the event listeners, then you must resolve the deferred object

 ### Injector Bundle